 It’s called a window of opportunity because, in theory, when your body is as hungry as this moment, your body quickly absorbs nutrients leading to faster protein synthesis and muscle recovery.
 Theoretically, outcomes such as muscle gain and fat loss are more rapid if you optimize this anabolic phase.

 However, this isn’t entirely true, and the anabolic window of opportunity is just but a myth.
 Here’s why:

 After the intense exercise, your body will be sensitive to insulin so that your cells can quickly absorb glucose to replenish your glycogen stores.
-However, after a short time, your body shifts to insulin resistance, where muscle glycogen recovery slows down rapidly along with the repair and synthesis of new muscle.
-The time it takes to shift from insulin sensitivity to resistance depends on multiple factors, and may even last 1-2 days after intense long-duration exercise..
+However, after a short time, this effect wears off and muscle glycogen recovery slows down rapidly along with the repair and synthesis of new muscle.
+The time it takes for this period of increased insulin sensitivity to end depends on multiple factors, and may even last 1-2 days after intense long-duration exercise..
 In addition to this temporary effect, regular exercise can increase insulin sensitivity over the long term.